WathenTP/FreeCodeCamp/JavascriptAlgorithmsAndDataStructures/ES6/ES6.md

     console.log(a, b); // 1, 2
     console.log(arr); // [3, 4, 5, 7]

 Variables a and b take the first and second values from the array.
-After that, because of the rest paramter's presence, arr gets ther est of the values in the form of an array.
+After that, because of the rest paramter's presence, arr gets the rest of the values in the form of an array.
 The rest element only works correctly as the last variable in the list.
 As in, you cannot use the rest parameter to catch a subarray that leaves out last element of the original array.

 Use destructuring assignment with the rest parameter to perform an effective Array.prototype.slice() so that arr is a sub-array of the original array source with the first two element omitted.